Urtaq/URMovingTransitionAnimator/README.md

 }
 ```

-#### 2. Set the destination frame in the transition finighing view controller
+#### 2. Set the destination frame in the transition finishing view controller

 ```swift
 class finishViewController: UIViewController, URMovingTransitionReceivable {